- Class: Chondrichthyes

 Leopards of the sea.
 Leopard sharks enjoy a narrow band of ocean and inlet areas in the Pacific Ocean between Oregon and the Gulf of California.
 They are some of the most common sharks found along the coast of California.
 Named for their striking appearance, these sharks sport dark, saddle-shaped splotches along the fins and upper body, overlaying an all silver or grey body.
 Leopard sharks arrive in San Diego in massive numbers during warm summer months, and have been observed to be mostly pregnant females!
 While here, they enjoy the warm, shallow, protected waters of the Matlahuayl State Marine Reserve in La Jolla, California.

 Bendy, not bony.
 Sharks and other fish have many characteristics in common.
-ONe thing that sets them apart is their skeleton!
+One thing that sets them apart from most fish species is their skeleton.
 Most fish belong to a Class called Osteichthyes, which have hard bones, like ours.
-Sharks, rays, and skates on the other hand belong to a class called the Chondrichthyes, which means that their skeleton is made of cartilage, just like our ears and nose!
+Sharks, rays, and skates, on the other hand, belong to a class called the Chondrichthyes; their skeleton is made of cartilage, just like our ears and nose!

 Sink or swim.
 Leopard sharks are well-adapted to living near the ocean floor, spending most of their time a foot or so above the bottom.
 This is because they, like all sharks, lack a swim bladder, a sac-like organ that fish use to fine-tune their buoyancy.
 Instead, they store oil in their massive livers to counterbalance their own weight.
 They typically remain slightly less buoyant than the water around them, so they tend to sink when they are not swimming.